xcart/xcart-docs/_pages/kb_en/modules/multicurrency.md

 * **Update online rates every** : Set a periodicity of the rates revision
 * **Add currency** (button and drop-down): Choose a currency you want to add in a drop-down and click the 'Add currency' button

 Each currency comes with a pre-set list of countries it's applicable to.
-If you want you can add/remove countries to/from the list by clicking the country field.
+If you want you can add/remove countries to/from the list by clicking the 'Countries' field.
 Each country can be assigned to one currency only.

 {% note info %}
 If you change the default store currency don't forget to update the rates using the 'Update Rates' button for the prices to be displayed correctly.
 {% endnote %}

-When installed and configured the module in action in the store front-end will look as follows:
+When installed and configured the module in action will look as follows in the store front-end:

 ![customer.png]({{site.baseurl}}/attachments/ref_2tPJubPU/customer.png)